-There is much debate on the efficacy and medical necessity of multiple interventions for managing spinal and low back pain.
-Epidural glucocorticoid injections have been used for pain control in individuals with radiculopathy, spinal stenosis, and nonspecific low back pain.
-However, efficacy is difficult to understand due to inconsistent results as well as heterogeneous populations and interventions in randomized controlled trials (RCTs).5 Generally, candidates for epidural steroid injection are individuals who have acute radicular symptoms or neurogenic claudication unresponsive to traditional analgesics and rest, with significant impairment in activities of daily living.^{5,21} Epidural steroid injections have been used in the treatment of spinal stenosis for many years, but no validated long-term outcomes substantiate their use.^{5,8,22} However, significant improvement in pain scores, have been reported at three months after injection.^{5,21,22} Additionally, in a systematic review of studies, epidural steroid injections were not found to improve pain or function in individuals with nonspecific low back pain.^{4,5}

-Zhai et al (2015) conducted a meta-analysis to assess the effects of various surgical and nonsurgical modalities, including epidural injections, used to treat lumbar disc herniation and radiculitis.
-A systematic literature review identified RCTs that compared the use of local anesthetic with or without steroids.
+There is much debate on the efficacy and medical necessity of multiple interventions for managing spinal pain.
+Epidural glucocorticoid injections have been used for pain control in patients with radiculopathy, spinal stenosis, and nonspecific low back pain despite inconsistent results as well as heterogeneous populations and interventions in randomized controlled trials (RCT's).
+Epidural injections are performed utilizing three approaches in the lumbar spine: caudal, interlaminar, and transforaminal.2 Generally, candidates for epidural steroid injection are individuals who have acute radicular symptoms or neurogenic claudication unresponsive to traditional analgesics and rest, with significant impairment in activities of daily living.
+Epidural steroid injections have been used in the treatment of spinal stenosis for many years, and no validated long-term outcomes have been reported to substantiate their use.
+However, significant improvement in pain scores, have been reported at three months after injection.
+Zhai et al conducted a meta-analysis to assess the effects of various surgical and nonsurgical modalities, including epidural injections, used to treat lumbar disc herniation (LDH) or radiculitis.
+A systematic literature review identified RCTs that compared the effect of local anesthetic with or without steroids.
 The outcomes included pain relief, functional improvement, opioid intake, and therapeutic procedural characteristics.
 The reviewers concluded the meta-analysis confirms that epidural injections of local anesthetic with or without steroids have beneficial but similar effects in the treatment of patients with chronic low back and lower extremity pain.1